continuouspipe/continuouspipe/documentation/content/guides/remote-development.md

 cp-remote setup
 ```

 To start using this tool for a project, run the `setup` command from the project root.
- This will install kubectl if you do not have it installed already.
-It will then
- ask a series of questions to get the details for the project set up.
+It will ask a series of
+ questions to get the details for the project set up.
 [Please read the further
  information about these questions](#configuration) in the Configuration section below before
  running this command for the first time.